gmont87/Biophoton-data-science/docs/python_learning_log.md

     3. Check 'changes' in GitHub Desktop before commiting and use the cleanup trick if I forget
     4. Keep the repo lean
         - Only Track files that define the project - code, data, and documentation.
 Anything that can be regenerated (logs, cache, venvs) should never be committed.

+### 10.19.2025 — DataCamp: Dictionaries Part 2

+-Keys are "immutable" (can't be changed).
+Strings, floats, booleans, int.
+Lists are mutable.
+- Using a list as akey will give you an error.

+List:
+    - Select, update, and remove with []
+    - Indexed by range of numbers
+    - Collection of values, order matters, for selecting entire subsets
+Dictionary:
+    - Select, update, and remove with []
+    - Indexed by unique keys
+    - Lookup tables with unique keys

+- Add new values to a dictionary with dict['x'] = y
+- Delete and item in a dict. with del(dict['x'])
+- Created code snippet : /Users/ginomontero/Documents/GitHub/Biophoton-data-lab/Biophoton-data-science/code_snippets/2025-10-19_Python_Dictonaries_cont.py